 A key aspect of community-engaged approaches is that the work focuses on community-identified priorities with the key constituents who have called attention to the issues.
 The question of whose voices to engage and when to engage them presented a particularly poignant challenge for the LEAP team.
 Because eating and physical activity practices are a part of every person's life, ostensibly every person living in Guilford County might be considered a key constituent.
 Moreover, barriers to healthy eating and physical activity resources in lower-income communities often mean that residents in those neighborhoods are vitally important to understanding how to promote a culture of health.
 At the same time, the problems associated with eating and physical activity data were presented to LEAP's core research team by healthcare and education professionals, nonprofits, city and county agencies, and researchers.
 As a point of entry to address eating and physical activity data, we identified professionals working with communities to understand existing areas of work to collect data, to identify interested constituents, and to articulate what common goals for data collection and use might look like.
 As with any community-engaged effort, we started with the community-identified priority, and then sought to understand how best to approach the priority, allowing partners and processes to emerge as appropriate to the context.

+The priority brought forward was the lack of common, useful and available data that service providers could use to improve their outcomes related to healthy eating and physical activities.

 In doing so, LEAP took the time to fully grasp the problem identified by the community of health providers, nonprofits, and government agencies before engaging community voices on a larger scale.

-While the vision for LEAP extends beyond the initial seed funding provided by UNC Greensboro, initial phases focused on collaborating, primarily, with representatives of nonprofits, healthcare, education, and government sectors who have expressed the desire and need for good data for decision-making (e.g., establishing goals and benchmarks for service and program outcomes).
-Although LEAP's core research team prioritized the professional voices who brought the problem to the table, we did not ignore voices from a broad base of constituents.
 LEAP engaged community voices by convening several advisory and activity groups.
-Figure 2 outlines the Community Advisory Committee (CAC), the Data Advisory Committee (DAC), and the Community Action Networks (CANs).
+Figure 2 outlines the Core Research Team, Community Advisory Committee (CAC), the Data

+Advisory Committee (DAC), and the Community Action Networks (CANs), and the Community Board.
 These groups provided both input and guidance during LEAP's efforts to articulate the scope of the problem and identify common agenda points and indicators.